longyi1207/NanoTwitter/README.md

 end

     In order to test tweeting, we defined a variable time_sum which will store the total amount of time it took to perform n (parameter) tweets for user star (user_id passed as parameter).
 For each tweet, fake data using the Faker gem is created and then the time taken to create the tweet is calculated and added to time_sum.
 Once completed, the Logger gem is used to report the results of the test which we then reviewed via Papertrail.

-Indexing:
-    Indexing was the first avenue through which we tackled scaling our NanoTwitter as we had quickly realized that one of the most time consuming operations our app would need to perform was creating the timeline for a given user (list of tweets from users they are following and tweets that mention this user sorted by time).
-Without indexing, searches on a field such as the creation date would need to be linear, requiring the app to wait for the database to check, at worst, N records where N is the total number of records.
-For the tradeoff of requiring more disk space, we could instead index some of these fields so that their values can point to their corresponding entry, which is then sorted so that a faster search algorithm can be utilized.
-Thus, given how often we expect users to request their timeline (since it’s the first page the user sees after registering/logging-in), it was decided to add an index to the creation_date field of the Tweets table so that tweets can quickly be searched by that date.
-Furthermore, additional indices were added to the user_id foreign key of the Tweet table (tweet owner) as well as both foreign keys of the User_followers table.
-This was done in order to ensure that for any given user we would be able to not only quickly retrieve the user ids of their followers and followees, but also quickly retrieve the tweets which belong to any given user id.
-Finally, considering that users are searched via their usernames, we wanted to speed up the process in which a username can be used to retrieve its corresponding user_id.
-With all of this combined, our hope was that the use of these indices would provide a significant boost to how quickly timelines are created (For searches and home pages) and we made the following changes to our schema:

-Tweets
-Added Index to user_id foreign key and creation_date to speed up searching for tweets from a specific user and searching for tweets by when they were posted respectively

-User_followers
-Indexed both foreign keys in the table (follower_id, user_id)

-Users
-Indexed name to allow for faster searches on usernames

-Caching:
-Services:
-Queues:

 Results of Scaling:
 Conclusion: